 We know parents have many questions about the auction!
 Before bidding begins, review the questions & answers below.
 If you still have questions, feel free to e-mail the Auction Committee at email@example.com.

-The auction will be held completely online from February 5-11.
-Only the classroom art projects will be available for bid at the Parent Social (February 22).
-All other items – including New Eagle Experiences for children and adults – must be bid on during the online auction.
+The auction will be held completely online from February 6-10.
+All items – including New Eagle Experiences for children and adults and classroom art projects – must be bid on during the online auction.

-Registration for the auction is also different this year.
+Registration for the auction is the same as last year.
 If you are signed up as a PTO volunteer, you’re already registered to bid at the auction.
-You will not have to provide your credit card information to register.
+You will not have to provide your credit card information to register (but you may add your credit card information & other profile information to speed up checkout after the auction ends, if you like).
 To register ahead of the event or for more information, visit the how to register page.

 How much of the money goes to New Eagle?